iann0036/tf-cfn-provider/docs/providers/azurerm/AutoscaleSetting.md

 `Threshold` - (Required) Specifies the threshold of the metric that triggers the scale action.

-### Capacity Properties
+### ScaleAction Properties

-`Default` - (Required) The number of instances that are available for scaling if metrics are not available for evaluation.
-The default is only used if the current instance count is lower than the default.
+`Cooldown` - (Required) The amount of time to wait since the last scaling action before this action occurs.
+Must be between 1 minute and 1 week and formatted as a ISO 8601 string.

+`Direction` - (Required) The scale direction.
+Possible values are `Increase` and `Decrease`.

-`Maximum` - (Required) The maximum number of instances for this resource.
-Valid values are between `1` and `40`.
+`Type` - (Required) The type of action that should occur.
+Possible values are `ChangeCount`, `ExactCount` and `PercentChangeCount`.

-`Minimum` - (Required) The minimum number of instances for this resource.
-Valid values are between `1` and `40`.
+`Value` - (Required) The number of instances involved in the scaling action.
+Defaults to `1`.

+### FixedDate Properties

+`End` - (Required) Specifies the end date for the profile, formatted as an RFC3339 date string.

+`Start` - (Required) Specifies the start date for the profile, formatted as an RFC3339 date string.

 ### Recurrence Properties